Dexacort Phosphate in Turbinaire Side Effects

 Generic Name: dexamethasone nasal

-Note: This page contains information about the side effects of dexamethasone nasal.
-Some of the dosage forms included on this document may not apply to the brand name Dexacort Phosphate in Turbinaire.
+Note: This document contains side effect information about dexamethasone nasal.
+Some of the dosage forms listed on this page may not apply to the brand name Dexacort Phosphate in Turbinaire.

 Applies to dexamethasone nasal: nasal aerosol with adapter